Public Participation Plan

 Lewisburg, PA 17837

-Included below are copies of the SEDA-COG MPO Title VI Complaint Procedures and Complaint Form.
+Included below are copies of the SEDA-COG MPO Title VI and Nondiscrimination notices, complaint procedures and complaint forms.
 These procedures apply to all external complaints relating to any program or activity administered by SEDA-COG MPO and/or its sub-recipients, consultants and contractors, filed under Title VI of the Civil Rights Act of 1964, as amended.